 The annual celebration Totally Thames returned on 1st September and runs until the end of the month.
-This year with another creative and diverse program that is set to inspire.
-Here are some of the event's you don't want to miss!
+This year with another creative and diverse program is set to inspire.
+Here are some of the events you don't want to miss!

 Thames Barge Parade 2016 ©Nigel Pepper

 The River Thames travels over 210 miles, starting as a small trickle in the Cotswolds, right into the centre of London, and out into the North Sea.
 Yet, many Londoners have never engaged with the river.

 This year Totally Thames will include 150 events on, beneath, and beside the River Thames, Londoners and visitors alike can take part in an exciting programme of arts, cultural, archaeological, and active river events including concerts, film screenings, exhibitions, installations, performances, walks, a boat party, and even a wild swim!

 This year’s programme is curated around the timely issue of plastic pollution in our rivers and oceans, Handel’s 300th Anniversary of Water Music, and stories of the river.

 Plastic Pollution and river litter are timely global environmental issues which not only affects the Thames, and waterways but also our oceans.
 The World Economic Forum has predicted there will be more plastic than fish in the sea by weight by 2050.